 From this, we can learn three things:

-Not Everyone Agrees: Not all “experts” agree on the rules of writing.
+Not all “experts” agree on the rules of writing.
 If they all did, there would only be one style guide to follow.
-Instead we have many.
+Instead, we have many.
 To further complicate things, many publishers have their own peculiar deviations from the various style guides.
 For myself, I attempt to follow The Chicago Manual of Style, as it works in most situations, most of the time.
-I think it may be the closest we have to having a standard writing guide.
+I think it may be the closest we have to have a standard writing guide.

 As writers, we always need to be learning, and we need to be ready to change.
 The acceptance of our work depends on it.